 For gum disease, regular dental cleaning is not the standard treatment because it’s focused on the area above the gum line.
 This type of cleaning may disrupt the colonies of bacteria and release them into the bloodstream, and have them find their way to your vital organs.
 The more appropriate treatment to carry out is deep dental cleaning.

-Deep dental cleaning is a more thorough process and it is the first step to the treatment of periodontitis.
+Deep dental cleaning is a more thorough process and is the first step to the treatment of periodontitis.
 It will remove the bacteria build-up at the base of the teeth and beneath the gums to make sure that none of that will make their way into your bloodstream.

 Once deep dental cleaning has been carried out, medication may be prescribed and if the case turned out to be graver than expected, surgery may be part of the complete treatment program.
 After all these treatments and your healing period, getting oral prophylaxis regularly will be one of your preventive methods against the recurrence of periodontitis.

-So, if you have requested regular dental cleaning and was refused by your dentist, keep this in mind: there’s most likely a more appropriate treatment that you need to get first in order to truly benefit from oral prophylaxis.
+So, if you have requested regular dental cleaning and was refused by your dentist, keep this in mind: there’s most likely a more appropriate treatment to get first in order to truly benefit from oral prophylaxis.
 Protecting your overall health is the commitment of your dentist.
 If you have other questions regarding your oral health, feel free to ask.

 If you are in need of a Dentist in Dublin, OH, contact us today to schedule an appointment.
 We will be happy to check your insurance and provide you with the excellent dental care you deserve.